 Many state agencies play roles in supporting and regulating the food system, but because of limited communication between them some of these efforts are duplicative, inefficient, or even contradictory.
 The launch of the Food Security Task Force as a result of the COVID-19 pandemic demonstrated the need for such coordination, but that need is not limited to times of crisis.
 This bill will establish a state food system coordinator position to serve in an advisory capacity to all agencies to coordinate and inventory food programs, and develop and track metrics related to food system goals.

-Status Update, August 2021: Bill referred to the House Environment, Natural Resources, and Agriculture Committee in April, no hearing scheduled.
+Status Update, February 2022: Bill referred to the House Environment, Natural Resources, and Agriculture Committee in April 2021, hearing held in November 2021.
+As of February 2022, the bill was not reported favorably out of committee.

 An Act concerning Food Insecurity and Supporting the Restaurant Industry